Skip to content

 • name: The name of the measurement.
 Defaults to "Chromatographic measurement".

 • time_unit: The unit of the time values second, minute, and hour, which can directly be imported from chromatopy.
 This is also optional if the unit is embedded in the file names.
-For calibration data, any time unit can be used, as it does not affect the calibration process.

 • temperature_unit: The unit of the temperature.
 The default is Celsius (C).

-Returns: The function returns a ChromAnalyzer object, which can be used to further analyze and manipulate the chromatographic data within the chromatopy framework.
+The function returns a ChromAnalyzer object, which can be used to further analyze and manipulate the chromatographic data within the chromatopy framework.

 Automatic extraction of reaction time and unit from file names

-Specification of Reaction Times and Time Units
+Specification of Reaction Times and Time Unit / Concentrations and Concentration Unit

 If the reader function cannot automatically extract this information, you will need to provide it manually: